Meet Governor Scott

 Rick Scott is the 45th Governor of the great State of Florida.
 As promised during his campaign, Scott is focused on creating jobs and turning Florida’s economy around.
 Born in Bloomington, Illinois, and raised in Kansas City, Missouri, his father was in the 82nd Airborne during World War II.
 After the war, Gov. Scott’s father was a city bus driver and then a truck driver.
 His mother worked as a JC Penney clerk.
 At times the family struggled financially, and when Gov. Scott started public school, they lived in public housing.
-In high school, Gov. Scott met Ann, and the high school sweethearts have been married for 40 years and have two married daughters, Allison and Jordan, and a grandson, Auguste.
+In high school, Gov. Scott met Ann, and the high school sweethearts have been married for 44 years and have two daughters, Allison and Jordan, and four grandsons, Auguste, Quinton, Sebastian, and Eli.

 After attending high school and community college, Gov. Scott enlisted in the United States Navy, where he served on active duty aboard the USS Glover as a radar man.
 The G.I.
 Bill enabled Gov. Scott to attend college and law school.
 While enrolled at the University of Missouri-Kansas City and working full-time at a local grocery store, Gov. Scott and Ann made their first significant foray into the business world by buying two Kansas City doughnut shops for Gov. Scott’s mother to manage.
 Following graduation from UMKC with a degree in business administration, Gov. Scott earned a law degree from Southern Methodist University.